 To enter Disneyland or Disney California Adventure, both a theme park reservation and valid admission ticket for the same park on the same date are required for guests ages 3 and up.
 Guests must have a valid theme park admission ticket in order to make a reservation.

-Here’s how the reservation process for Disneyland and Disney California Adventure will work:
+Here’s the entirety of the Disneyland and Disney California Adventure park reservation calendar.

 This is undoubtedly going to raise some eyebrows with Disneyland fans (to put some of the irate comments we’ve seen on social media into more PG terms).
 It essentially puts Legacy Passholders at a disadvantage, as it’s highly unlikely that group would have day tickets sitting around.
 Honestly, that does suck and we get why people are mad.
 It definitely doesn’t make the most loyal fans feel appreciated–and is another blow after the AP program was retired.